-Students may minor in information assurance through a collaborative program with the IUP Computer Science Department.
+Students may minor in cyber security through a collaborative program with the IUP Computer Science Department.

-The Information Assurance program at Indiana University of Pennsylvania strives to develop students into leaders in the information assurance field.
+The Cyber Security program at Indiana University of Pennsylvania strives to develop students into leaders in the cyber security field.

 The Institute for Cyber Security coordinates efforts to provide students with opportunities to be involved in collaborative research, presentations, and workshops in information assurance.